 Humanoid Robots Show Narrow Skills, Not Multitasking

 AFP-JIJI reporting in The Japan Times from the Robotics Summit in Boston notes that humanoid robots can mix cocktails, run marathons and fold laundry, but many remain teleoperated or restricted to scripted chores.
 The report cites prototypes and products including Elon Musk's Optimus, Figure AI's Figure 03, China's AgiBot and Matrix Robotics, and 1X's Neo, the latter described as being steered by a person (AFP-JIJI in The Japan Times).
 Engineer and vendor quotes include Chris Matthieu of RealSense, who said, "Most of the humanoids you see are being teleoperated, or they've got very specific paths and chores that they do," and William Okazaki of Renesas, who said AI has "extremely accelerated" growth (AFP-JIJI).
-Editorial analysis: Industry practitioners should view current humanoids as advancing in specific skills, not as general-purpose assistants.
+Industry practitioners should view current humanoids as advancing in specific skills, not as general-purpose assistants.

 What happened